magarenzo/magarenzo/README.md

 I'm Michael, a Senior Technical Advisor at UiPath.

-I enable strategic customers with customized software solutions and am experienced in product development, support, and consulting.
+I enable strategic customers with customized software solutions and am experienced in product development, support, consulting, and delivering professional services.